 Document Solutions is dedicated to using eco-friendly products and reducing our environmental impact through various green services, products, and tips.
 Clients can choose soy-based inks and a variety of Forest Stewardship Council-certified papers for their print jobs, and Document Solutions also supports ink and toner recycling throughout campus.

-Environmental Health and Safety makes the university safer by providing health and safety oversight, and eliminating environmental, chemical, biological and radiological hazards on campus.
+Environmental Health and Safety provides health and safety oversight, and prevents and eliminates environmental, chemical, biological and radiological hazards on campus.
 Their mission is to promote safe and compliant facilities and ensure environmental quality for the university community.
 They support recycling of potentially hazardous materials such as rechargeable batteries and light bulbs.
 EH&S also leads the campus in two Waller Creek Cleanups per year.

 Facilities Services is responsible for about 19 million gross square feet of building space at the university, and serves the 427-acre main campus, the 476-acre J.J.
 Pickle Research Campus, the 445-acre Brackenridge Tract, the 96-acre Montopolis Research Center, and several other specialized sites.

 Their staff actively reduces consumption, recycles, protects the environment, and restores resources in day-to-day operations and supports other campus community sustainability efforts.
 All of them play important roles in diverting our waste stream and avoiding greenhouse gas emissions resulting from landfill contributions or fuel consumption.

-- Tree conservation program has earned the university a Tree Campus USA designation for four years in a row.
+- Our tree conservation program has earned the university a Tree Campus USA designation every year since 2007.

-- Low-impact grounds management strategy reduces or eliminates all pesticide applications except in worst-case situations.
+- A low-impact grounds management strategy reduces or eliminates all pesticide applications except in worst-case situations.

-- A new irrigation system conserves water and is estimated to save the campus 49 million gallons of water per year compared to a 2009 baseline.
+- A new irrigation system conserves water and is estimated to save the campus 100 million gallons of water per year compared to a 2009 baseline.